 If we want to be doers of the Word as James said in chapter 1 v 22, then, we need to apply what we learned.
 Through the application, we allow God to change us to be more like His Son.

 Not all Scripture passages can be applied today.
 There are a few things to keep in mind such as the time period.
 Cultural standards should not be applied today but you can apply the biblical standards.

 We need to be aware of not using Scripture erroneously to strengthen something we believe in.
 In this case, we need to submit to God and change our thinking to believe the Scriptures, not the other way around.

 Sometimes God is showing us something new in His Word that we hadn’t seen before.
-Or maybe He is correctly a faulty belief we have.
+Or maybe He is correcting a faulty belief we have.
 These are situations for us to correctly apply the Word of Truth.